 B. Wurtz

-B. Wurtz is a New York–based artist who showed with the city’s legendary gallery Feature Inc through the 1990s.
+B. Wurtz is a New York–based artist who showed with the city’s legendary gallery Feature Inc. through the 1990s.
 A consummate artist’s artist, Wurtz has developed a distinctive approach to artmaking defined by the alchemical transformation of mundane materials such as plastic grocery bags, takeout containers, and tin cans into playful, formally sophisticated assemblages.
-Here, the presentation includes five of Wurtz’s sculptures—among them the emblematic Bunch #2, 1995—as well as a large group of the artist’s iconic Pan Paintings, made by the application of acrylic paint to the bottoms of disposable aluminum food containers to yield.
+Here, the presentation includes the sculpture Bunch #2 (1995), as well as a large group of the artist’s iconic Pan Paintings, made by the application of acrylic paint to the bottoms of disposable aluminum food containers to yield bold, colorful abstractions.

 Garth Greenan Gallery is pleased to represent Melissa Cody, Pap Souleye Fall, Howardena Pindell, Richard Van Buren, Emmi Whitehorse, Franklin Williams, and B. Wurtz, as well as the estates of Paul Feeley and Jaune Quick- to-See Smith.